Sang-Buster/Argus/assets/PRESENTATION.md

 ### Technical Insights

-1. **Spectral methods are surprisingly effective** for graph anomaly detection

-   - Simple eigenvalue monitoring works well
-   - Eigenvector residuals add significant value

-2. **Cryptography provides theoretical upper bound**

-   - Perfect detection is achievable
+1. **Cryptographic authentication is non-negotiable** for security-critical systems

+   - Only method with provable security guarantees
-   - 60-80ms is acceptable for real-time
+   - ~58ms latency is acceptable for real-time operation

-3. **ML methods require careful engineering**
-   - Feature quality matters more than complexity
-   - Ensemble methods significantly reduce FPR
-   - Simulation fidelity limits ML effectiveness
+   - Perfect detection (F1=1.0) for phantom and coordinated attacks

+2. **Spectral methods effective but insufficient alone**

+   - Fast (~2ms) and accurate for topology-altering attacks
+   - Cannot detect topology-preserving attacks
+   - Should supplement, not replace, cryptographic security

+3. **Graph heuristics have fundamental limitations**
+   - High false positive rates (ML: 87-96%, Centrality: 100%)
+   - Configuration-sensitive and mobility-degraded
+   - Unsuitable as primary security mechanisms

 ---

 ### Research Insights

-4. **Graph-theoretic modeling is powerful**
+4. **Graph-theoretic modeling reveals fundamental limitations**

    - Natural representation of UAV swarms
-   - Enables multiple detection approaches
+   - Topology-based detection fails for topology-preserving attacks
-   - Computationally efficient
+   - Position falsification remains an open research problem

-5. **Trade-offs are fundamental**
+5. **Trade-offs are NOT just speed vs accuracy**

-   - Speed vs accuracy
-   - Infrastructure requirements
+   - Cryptography: 30× slower but provable security
+   - Heuristics: Fast but unreliable (high FPR)
-   - False positive vs false negative rates
+   - Infrastructure vs deployment complexity

-6. **Perfect detection is possible**
+6. **Perfect detection has limits**
+   - Achievable for phantom/coordinated attacks (F1=1.0)
-   - Two methods achieved F1=1.0
+   - Impossible for position falsification with current methods
-   - Proves problem is solvable
+   - Cryptographic authentication is mandatory, not optional
-   - Provides deployment-ready solutions

 ---